 How to Choose a Business Structure

-The first step in choosing a business structure is determining if you need personal liability protection.
+The first step in choosing a business structure is figuring out if you need personal liability protection.

 Informal business structures like sole proprietorships and general partnerships are best for businesses with the following characteristics:

-- They MUST be low profit and low risk (low chance of liability or financial loss)
+- They MUST be very low risk (low chance of liability or financial loss)

 - They have a smaller customer base; often friends, family, and neighbors

 - They sometimes start as hobbies like photography, blogging, or video streaming